Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 - Some suggestions for ensuring that gatekeeper training is resonant with the community in which the system is located follows: Guidance for Culturally Adapting Gatekeeper Trainings.

 - A template for reviewing your Workforce Survey results can be found here: Reviewing the Workforce Survey Results.

 - A comprehensive list of suggested training, the description of each, and the staff levels for which each is designed is contained here: Suicide Care Training Options.

 The Zero Suicide Workforce Survey contains skills and knowledge-based queries for providing suicide-safer care based on the Zero Suicide framework for health and behavioral health care settings.
-The Addendum to the Workforce Survey Related to Providing Culturally Appropriate Safer Care in Tribal and IHS-Led Systems presents suggestions for Indigenizing the Workforce Survey for use in systems serving primarily Indigenous and Tribal people.
-Not all sections of the original Workforce Survey have recommendations and some new questions have been added.
+Previously, we provided the Addendum to the Workforce Survey Related to Providing Culturally Appropriate Safer Care in Tribal and IHS-Led Systems to present suggestions for Indigenizing the Workforce Survey for use in systems serving primarily Indigenous and Tribal people.

 Identify individuals with suicide risk via comprehensive screening and assessment.

 Every individual coming for services is screened for suicidal thoughts and behaviors when health and behavioral health care organizations are committed to safer suicide care.
 All persons receiving care are screened for suicidal thoughts and behaviors at intake.
 Whenever an individual screens positive for suicide risk, a full risk formulation is completed for them.